top of page

 Below, you'll find real-time updates on legislation, where each bill is in the process, and how you can help support.

-Washington State Legislation Priority Legislation
+Washington State Priority Legislation

 WA Priorities